graphile/worker/README.md

 Graphile Worker's crontab support:

-- guarantees (thanks to PostgreSQL) that no duplicate task schedules will occur
+- guarantees (thanks to ACID-compliant transactions) that no duplicate task schedules will occur
 - can backfill missed jobs if desired (e.g. if the Worker wasn't running when the job was due to be scheduled)
 - schedules tasks using Graphile Worker's regular job queue, so you get all the